AymarN/Java-Programming-Arrays-Lists-and-Structured-data/README.md

 #### Aymar Sedami's comments
 I shall confess that it is a very interesting course on Java data structures.
-Several techniques are provided to sort out problems in Java through pseudo code.<br/>
+Several techniques are provided to sort out problems in Java through pseudo code.
-Thereafter, it is easier to move to advanced Java techniques.
+Thereafter, it is easier to move to advanced Java techniques.<br/>
 Thank you very much.